Johannes7k75/dockform-docs/docs/more/dashboard.md

 - Selecting an item in Stacks automatically starts tailing that container’s logs in the center pane (with a small debounce to avoid rapid restarts while navigating)
 - Press `Enter` to bring focus to the Logs pane; use the same navigation keys to scroll
 - Press `Tab` to toggle focus between Stacks and Logs
+- Command palette actions operate on the currently selected container; once Docker finishes the operation, statuses and attachments refresh on the next poll

 ## Data Flow and Sources